HyeonTae/luma/capsule/README.md

 crawls, and uninstalls each of the apps in the directory in alphabetical order.

 ```$ python capsule.py -d /[PATH TO APKS]/```

+### Additional Flags
+-r or --recrawl: Recrawl an already crawled app.
+If this is not specified and a
+directory already exists at /data/[APP NAME], it will skip crawling the app.

 ## Motivation